-- 4. Supervision of Workshops (0.5 hours/each workshop): Workshops may be co-facilitated by an intern and a licensed clinician.
-Following each workshop facilitated by this pairing, the intern and licensed clinician may meet for supervision to discuss the session. - 5.
-Supervision of Psychological Assessment (1 hour/2 weeks group and 1 hour/2 weeks individual assessment supervision): All doctoral interns will present and discuss their cases in a biweekly 60-minute group supervision session co-led by assessment supervisors.
+- 6. Supervision of Psychological Assessment (1 hour/2 weeks group and 1 hour/2 weeks individual assessment supervision): All doctoral interns will present and discuss their cases in a biweekly 60-minute group supervision session led by at least one assessment supervisor.
 Other materials discussed will include case vignettes and relevant articles.
-In Fall, assessment group supervision will focus on ADHD screening with all trainees.
-In Spring/Summer, the focus will transition to supervision of full batteries/integrated reports with only those trainees with moderate/high interest in assessment participating.
-Individual assessment supervision (i.e., focusing on scoring, test interpretation, report- writing skills) will be scheduled with one's assigned assessment supervisor for either 30 minutes weekly or 1 hour biweekly for the entire training year.
-Individual assessment supervision can include the trainee shadowing the supervisor completing an assessment and vice versa. - Outreach Supervision (by appointment): Interns are involved in numerous university outreach programs on an ongoing basis.
-Psychoeducational supervision is provided to interns preparing for workshops and/or organizing/participating in an FIU program. - 7.
+In the Fall semester, assessment group supervision will focus on ASD and ADHD screenings.
+In Spring/Summer semester, the focus will transition to supervision of full batteries/integrated reports with only those trainees with moderate/high interest in assessment participating.
+Individual assessment supervision (i.e., focusing on scoring, test interpretation, report-writing skills) will be scheduled with one's assigned assessment supervisor for either 30 minutes weekly or 1 hour biweekly for the entire training year.
+Individual assessment supervision can include the trainee shadowing the supervisor completing an assessment and vice versa. - 7.
+Outreach Supervision (by appointment): Interns are involved in numerous university outreach programs on an ongoing basis.
+Psychoeducational supervision is provided to interns preparing for workshops and/or organizing/participating in an FIU program. - 8.
 Supervision of Intern Supervision (CURRENTLY UNAVAILABLE): Each intern may be provided the opportunity to gain supervisory experience supervising a graduate-level practicum student.
 This opportunity is subject to the availability of practicum students.